 We started even earlier, hoping to catch more animals.
 Guides touring here with various parties keep contact with each other, mostly using their BSNL phones (Other networks don’t work here).
-In case one of the sees anything, he immediately informs others.
+In case one of them sees anything, he immediately informs others.
 So, our guide also got the news of a sloth bear nearby and we rushed towards that spot.
 After some effort we did manage to catch a glimpse, mostly of its shapely derrière.
 We were told that the bear sightings are supposed to be very easy here.
 However, the Mahua season may have something to do with their disappearance in recent weeks.
 Too much intoxication probably make then recede into denser corners and sleep more.
 No photographs of the bear.

 A series of ominous cries shook the jungle.
-Langoors, birds, and various other animals joined in.
+Langurs, birds, and various other animals joined in.
 After meandering for a while we had finally stopped to catch a glimpse of some fish that looked like a snake at a small pond.
 But those calls alerted the driver and he started driving like there is no tomorrow.
-After a while we reached a point where we saw a sambar deer and a few langoors.
+After a while, we reached a point where we saw a sambar deer and a few langurs.
 However, the guide cleverly followed the line of sight of the deer and predicted where the leopard might be.
 The driver changed his directions and started driving again.
 After a couple of minutes the car came to a screeching halt again and there it was!
 I could see it but it was even further than the tiger was the previous morning.
 It remained there for a few minutes before slowly walking away.
 I tried several times but none of the photographs were satisfactory.

 Saw a crocodile in a pond.
 But only the head was visible.
 It refused to come out of water.